Talk to an Instructor:

 We are happy to conduct tailored courses for your team - on-site, remotely or in our course rooms.

 The main objective of this course is to empower you to find what matters fast.
-From understanding the basic 8 attack classes to fighting alert-fatigue with anomalies and automating as much as possible
+From understanding the basic 8 attack classes to fighting alert-fatigue with anomalies and automating as much as possible.
+My goal is to give you tools and techniques to become Cyber-Resilient on Kubernetes.

 - Container Primitives DeepDive: security starts here